 Defining the material properties and life cycle sustainability of a new class of chemical-free hydrogel biomaterials.
 Funded by the Carl Trygger Foundation.
 2023-2025.

 We have developed a new route to producing hydrogels from branched polysaccharides that avoids the chemical synthesis and fossil-based polymers used in current manufacture.
 Using newly discovered small proteins that bind to specific polymeric carbohydrates, we are able to produce viscous formulations and stable hydrogels in mild conditions by cross-linking polysaccharides.
 This innovative technology represents a sustainable route to biomaterials formation.
 It uses polymers that can be produced by fermenting fungi fed on waste biomass, promoting materials innovation and a transition to a circular production economy.
 After extensive preliminary discovery work, we are now ready to translate our observations into industry-ready innovation.
 While we have so far focussed on characterising the biochemistry underlying the cross-linking interaction, there is much to be done to understand the material properties of our gels.
-Recruitment for this post-doctoral scholar position will begin in spring 2023.

 Discovery and application of microbes and enzymes to recycle and add value to pulp and paper sludge.
 PhD project funded by the Wallenberg Wood Science Centre.
 2023-2027.